-Our volunteer tutoring program matches one adult tutor with one adult student.
+Our volunteer tutors help us serve hundreds of students each year.
+Our tutoring program matches one adult tutor with one adult student.
 Volunteers may choose to work either with an adult who needs literacy instruction or with non-native adults who want to learn to read and speak English.
 The different needs and objectives of individual students are carefully matched with the strengths and experience of particular tutors.

 - Be at least 18 years old.

-- Speak, write, and understand English well enough to communicate clearly, and have a minimum education of a high school diploma or equivalent.
+- Demonstrate the ability to speak, write, and understand English well enough to communicate clearly.
+Must have a minimum education of a high school diploma or equivalent.

-- Agree to tutor an adult learner twice per week, 60-90 minutes per lesson, at times agreed upon with the learner.
+- Agree to tutor an adult learner twice per week, 60-90 minutes per lesson, at times agreed upon with the adult student.
 Some tutors and students may agree to meet once per week for longer sessions.

 - Prepare and plan for each tutoring session in keeping with the learner’s objectives.
-Most tutors spend 30-60 minutes per week preparing for tutoring sessions.
+Most tutors allocate 30-60 minutes per week to prepare for tutoring sessions.

-- Successfully complete a 6 hour tutor training workshop.
-Tutor training is offered once a month throughout the year, usually on the third Saturday of the month.
+- Successfully complete a 4-6 hour Tutor Training Workshop.
+Tutor training is currently offered online, but normally trainings are held once a month throughout the year, usually on the 3rd Saturday.